Credit Card Price Protection: How Does It Work?

-Most Chase cards do not offer price protection, but a few of the company’s cards have retained the benefit.
+Most Chase cards do not offer price protection, but a few of the company’s cards (offered in partnership with other brands) have retained the benefit.

 If you have one of Chase’s cards that still have price protection, you can claim up to $500 in reimbursements per item, with a maximum of $2,500 per year.

 For products advertised as cash-only, liquidation, or going out of business sales, the limit is $50 per claim and $150 per year.